goodalexander/goodalexander.github.io/_posts/2023-08-21-utility-gaps.md

 layout:     post
 title:      Utility Gaps
 date:       2023-08-21 11:21:29
-summary:    What the Optimization Bros Have Wrong and How to Fix It:
+summary:    What the Optimization Bros Have Wrong and How to Fix It
-Self Help, Causes, and the Utility Gap
 ---
 ## Willpower and Capability Gaps